By Cami Sauder

-Since Nassau is so close to the U.S., just a quick one-hour flight from Fort Lauderdale, I’ve returned many times for trips with my spouse, a girl’s weekend, my parents’ 50th anniversary and even a four-generation trip.
-I enjoy the sunshine, the people and the food and have made so many great memories there!
+Since Nassau is so close to the U.S., just a quick one-hour flight from Fort Lauderdale, I’ve returned many times for trips with my spouse as a couple, a girl’s weekend with friends, my parents’ 50th anniversary and even a four-generation trip often on a cruise.

 There’s no need to learn a new language in Nassau, as most everyone speaks English, and they can share with you — if you ask them — all that the island has to offer!
-The locals are friendly and helpful :).

 Here are some of my favorite activities to keep you busy on Nassau from water fun to local attractions to free tours!

-10. Travel Like the Locals
+1. Travel Like the Locals… By Jitney

-Hop on a Jitney, which is what they call the public bus, and take a “tour” of the island.
 The Jitneys operate daily, travel to many parts of the island and help you get the lay of the land.
-With fares ranging from $1.25 to $3.50, this may be the cheapest thing you do on vacation!

 Also, if you aren’t staying at a resort that’s on the ocean, take a water taxi to Paradise Island and hit the beach there.

-9. Take a Chocolate Tour
+3. Take a Chocolate Tour

 If so, be sure to take a tour of Graycliff Chocolatier.
 They have three different options: a factory tour, a chocolate-making tour and a chocolate- and spirits-pairing tour.

 Afterward, walk around the grounds, taking in the beautiful flowers and snap a fun photo with the resident pirate.

-8. Stop by the Fish Market
+4. Stop by the Fish Market

 Be sure to make your way over to the fish market at the far east end of the island.

 Be sure to take some photos, hold a giant lobster and purchase some deliciousness to cook that evening for dinner.

-7. Stroll Versailles Garden and French Cloister
+5. Stroll Versailles Garden and French Cloister

 Need a break from the beach and the crowds?
-Visit Versailles Garden and French Cloister.

 The Cloister, remnants of an old French monastery, was purchased and reassembled stone by stone as the centerpiece of Versailles Garden.